LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Notes.md

 likely to produce bugs.
 A reinterpret_cas pretends that an object is t just a bit pattern that can be treated (for some dark purpose) as if it were an entirely different type of object.
 This is the low-level bit twiddling that C is notorious for.
-You’ll virtually always need to3: The C in C++ 185 reinterpret_cas back to the original type (or otherwise treat the t variable as its original type) before doing anything else with it.
+You’ll virtually always need to reinterpret_cas back to the original type (or otherwise treat the t variable as its original type) before doing anything else with it.
 //: C03:reinterpret_cast.cpp
 #include <iostream>